benqin66/GMC-Bind/README.md

 # GMC-Bind
-A new method used for Enhancing RNA-Protein Binding Prediction via Cross-Attentional Fusion of Multi-Scale Sequence and Graph Structural Features
+A new method used for Enhancing RNA-Protein Binding Prediction via Bidirectional Cross-Attentional Fusion of Multi-Scale Sequence and Graph Structural Features

 # Dependency
 Pytorch 2.4.0